Immortal0006/TradePulse-AI/README.md

 ---

 ## Contributing
+* We welcome contributions!
+Please fork the repo, create a feature branch, and submit a PR.
 1. **Fork** the repository
 2. **Create** your feature branch (`git checkout -b feature/AmazingFeature`)
 3. **Commit** your changes (`git commit -m 'feat: Add some AmazingFeature'`)